CodeOp-tech/fspt15-proj-team3/README.md

-#CodeOp Group Project 3 BreakTime
+# Group Project - BreakTime

 ## Introduction

 BreakTime is an app that helps you take breaks between work.
-It sends an email reminder when it's time to take a break and provides activity suggestions to help you unwind.
+It sends an email reminder when it's time to take a break, allows you to set a timer and provides activity suggestions to help you unwind.

+## Technologies

-It is built with Express for the backend server, MySQL is the database to hold the information and React for the front end.
+It is built with Express for the backend server, MySQL for the database, React for the front end.

 ## Setup